Warehouse Shelving

 Pallet Flow Racking is a high-density, FIFO storage system, where a standard forklift loads pallets at the back of the racking and picks are unloaded from the front.
 It is the most expensive form of pallet racking, but it offers efficient high density storage.

-The gravity feed system supports very high-density storage of up to 20 pallets deep in one lane.
+The gravity feed system supports very high-density pallet storage of up to 20 pallets deep in one lane.
 This minimizes the number of aisles needed, while still maintaining efficient inventory turnover.
 The system enhances the put-away and retrieval process, so reducing the amount of labour required.
 It's great where there are limited numbers of high turnover SKU’s in large volumes and where those products have an expiry date.

-This system is widely used in perishable-goods warehouses.
+Pallet flow racks are widely used in perishable-goods warehouses.
 It works well in freezer warehouses, food distribution centres and grocery warehouses.

-2.3.2 Carton Flow Racking (Carton Live Storage)
+a.
+Carton Flow Racking (Carton Live Storage)

 The same gravity-fed strategy can be used with smaller items, such as cartons and containers.
 Carton flow racks are designed specifically for small, non-palletized, lightweight items that need to be picked frequently and quickly.

-2.3.3 Push-Back Pallet Racking
+2.3.2 Push-Back Pallet Racking

 Push back racking is a similar gravity-fed system to pallet flow racking, except that pallets are loaded and unloaded by standard-tine forklifts from the front only.
 The way it works is pallets are loaded onto an inclined track and cart system that pushes any existing pallets backwards and upwards (2-6 pallets deep).
 When the second pallet is loaded onto the cart, it pushes the top cart with the first pallet to the back.